The CISAR algorithm

 The inversion relies on the Optimal Estimation approach based on Bayes' theorem.
 This one-dimensional variational retrieval scheme seeks an optimal balance between information that can be derived from the observations, and the one that is derived from prior knowledge of the system.
 An estimate of the retrieval uncertainty is also provided following a formal mathematical framework to propagate the uncertainty (A. Sayer et al., 2020).

 The CISAR algorithm has been first applied on MSG/SEVIRI observations in the framework of the ESA Aerosol_cci project to retrieve hourly aerosol properties over land and sea surfaces.
 It has next been applied on PROBA-V data in the context of the ESA PV-LAC study for the retrieval of surface reflectance.
-Following this successful feasibility study, the entire Vegetation-1, -2 and PROBA-V archive is currently being processing in the framework of the SPAR@MEP ESA project.
+Following this successful feasibility study, the entire Vegetation-1, -2 and PROBA-V archive has been processed in the framework of the SPAR@MEP ESA project.
 The original CISAR concept has been generalised to also include the retrieval of cloud micro-physical properties within the context of the ESA CIRCAS project.
 This development represents a major milestone as it allows the retrieval of aerosol properties without the need of an external cloud mask.
+Finally, MSG/SEVIRI observations acquired simulataneous by Meteosat-8 and -11 have been processed over the commonly observed area in the context of the DUST2MSG ESA project.

 Do not hesitate to contact us for additonal information on the CISAR algorithm.